top of page

 The Bottom Line

-While discovering a spouse's infidelity is deeply painful and often feels like it should have legal consequences, New York's family courts are primarily concerned with practical matters: fair distribution of assets, appropriate financial support, and the wellbeing of children.
+While discovering a spouse's infidelity is deeply painful and often feels like it should have legal consequences, New York's family courts are primarily concerned with practical matters.
+These include fair distribution of assets, appropriate financial support, and the wellbeing of children.
 Adultery alone rarely changes the outcome of these issues significantly.

-That said, every divorce case is unique, and the specific circumstances surrounding an affair—particularly any financial misconduct or impact on children—could be relevant to your situation.
-An experienced family law attorney can help you understand how the facts of your case might play out in court and develop a strategy that protects your interests and those of your children.
+That said, every divorce case is unique.
+The specific circumstances surrounding an affair, particularly any financial misconduct or impact on children, could be relevant to your situation.
+An experienced family law attorney can help you understand how the facts of your case might play out in court.
+They can also develop a strategy that protects your interests and those of your children.

 Contact a Syracuse Divorce Attorney Today

-If you're considering divorce or have questions about how your spouse's conduct might affect your case, we encourage you to schedule a consultation.
+If you are considering divorce or have questions about how your spouse's conduct might affect your case, we encourage you to schedule a consultation.
 We can provide personalized guidance based on your specific circumstances and help you navigate this challenging time with clarity and confidence.
-Contact our office today for a free confidential consultation with an experienced Syracuse divorce attorney.
+Contact our office today for a confidential consultation with an experienced Syracuse divorce attorney.

 Disclaimer: This blog post is for informational purposes only and does not constitute legal advice.
 Laws and guidelines can change, so always verify with current statutes or a professional.